acgetchell/mundus-atrox/src/journals/sixth.md

 5. *Tysnera* casts Firebolt on a Goblin but misses.
 6. *Viker* casts Frost Bite on Goblin dealing 3 damage and Disadvantage on its next attack.
 7. *Wulrif* Hexes and Edrich Blasts a Goblin, killing it.
-8. Actius Edrich Blasts a Goblin and downs it.
+8. *Actias* Edrich Blasts a Goblin and downs it.
 9. *Geral* swings on a Goblin and deals 6 damage.
 10. *Tasbros* damages a Golbin with Mind Sliver.
 11. Goblins attack *Benjamin* and deal 8 points of damage, same on *CoralKing*, who Fades Away as a Reaction.